The FETCH clause in SQL is

 ·

-FETCH NEXT m ROWS ONLY
+FETCH NEXT m ROWS ONLY: Returns the next m rows

-from the result set, starting after the rows skipped by the OFFSET
+from the result set, starting after the rows skipped by the OFFSET.

 Detailed Explanation